our News Fellows

 Helping us report on what's going on and get out the word on how to become part of the solution, is our team of News Fellows.
 They're a big part of what allows our publishing company to push for change and we're grateful for their energy, smarts, and activism.

-MEET OUR NEWS FELLOWS FOR WINTER/SPRING 2018
+MEET OUR NEWS FELLOWS FOR Summer 2018

 Nate graduated from Kenyon College in 2014 with a degree in English.
 He's led grassroots environmental campaigns, managed an organic farm, and currently handles communications at a statewide conservation organization in Pennsylvania.
 He likes to bike, read, travel, make music, and take care of his sourdough starter.